-- Lands to be afforested or reforested are degraded and the lands are still degrading or remain in a low carbon steady state. - Site preparation does not cause significant longer term net decreases of soil carbon stocks or increases of non-CO2 emissions from soil. - Carbon stocks in soil organic carbon, litter and dead wood can be expected to decrease more due to soil erosion and human intervention or increase less in the absence of the project activity, relative to the project scenario. - Flooding irrigation is not permitted; - Soil drainage and disturbance are insignificant, so that non CO2-greenhouse gas emissions from this these types of activities can be neglected; - The amount of nitrogen-fixing species (NFS) used in the AR CDM project activity is not significant, so that greenhouse gas emissions from denitrification can be neglected in the estimation of actual net greenhouse gas removals by sinks.
+- Lands to be afforested or reforested are degraded and the lands are still degrading or remain in a low carbon steady state; - Site preparation does not cause significant longer-term net decreases of soil carbon stocks or increases of non-CO2 emissions from soil; - Carbon stocks in soil organic carbon, litter and dead wood can be expected to further decrease due to soil erosion and human intervention or increase less in the absence of the project activity, relative to the project scenario; - Flooding irrigation is not permitted; - Soil drainage and disturbance are insignificant, so that non CO2-greenhouse gas emissions from this these types of activities can be neglected;

-• The AR CDM project activity is implemented on land where there are no other on-going or planned AR activities (no afforestation/reforestation in the baseline).
+- The amount of nitrogen-fixing species (NFS) used in the A/R CDM project activity is not significant, so that greenhouse gas emissions from denitrification can be neglected in the estimation of actual net greenhouse gas removals by sinks; - The A/R CDM project activity is implemented on land where there are no other on-going or planned A/R activities (no afforestation/reforestation in the baseline).

-3 Selected carbon pools
+3. Selected carbon pools

-Table 1: Selection and justification of carbon pools
+Table A: Selected ion and justification of carbon pools